acirtep/ginlong-data-processing-spark/README.md

 - Delta Lake: ` python src/acid/data_processing_acid_delta.py `
 - Default Spark: ` python src/acid/data_processing_acid_default_spark.py `

+# For time traveling
+Make sure to load data and use the methods from data_processing_time_traveling.py

 Do not forget to clean up your system with docker rm, rmi or even prune!